seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 manages the lifetime of the Argument_ nodes, just like the BasicBlock_ list does for the BasicBlock_\ s.

-The SymbolTable_ is a very rarely used LLVM feature that is only used when you have to look up a value by name.
+The SymbolTable_ is a very rarely used LLVM37 feature that is only used when you have to look up a value by name.
 Aside from that, the SymbolTable_ is used internally to make sure that there are not conflicts between the names of Instruction_\ s, BasicBlock_\ s, or Argument_\ s in the function body.